RubendeBruin/DAVE-book/assets_and_resources.md

 Model the lift:
 - Create the lifted object
+- Create Component node
+- Set the path of the component node to the padeye asset.
-- Import the padeye asset and place it on the lifted object
+- Place the component in the right position
-- Repeat for the other three padeyes.
+- Duplicate the component for the other three liftpoints
 - Import the hook asset.
 - Model slings and shackles.
 ```